zachlamont/calculator/README.md

 When you click an operator,

-1. Asign that operator to variable called 'lastOperatorClicked'
+1. Assign that operator to a variable called 'lastOperatorClicked'

 2. If savedInput is already populated, perform the operation eg output = savedInput (lastOperatorClicked) input